annemarieakoh/scrabbleHelper/README.md

 # scrabbleHelper
-A simple program to provide the user with a printed list of all possible words that can be played based on a certain target word in Scrabble. scrabbleHelper asks the user to enter their scrabble rack as a series of space-separated lowercase letters.
+A simple program to provide the user with a printed list of all possible words that can be played based on a certain target word in Scrabble.<br />
+scrabbleHelper asks the user to enter their scrabble rack as a series of space-separated lowercase letters.
 The user is then asked to enter the target word they're trying to make.
-This is formatted as a number of dashes "-" to represent unknown letters, and actual known letters.
+This is formatted as a number of dashes "-" to represent unknown letters, and actual known letters.<br />
-For example, the user's Scrabble rack is:
+For example, the user's Scrabble rack is:<br />
     p g a o n c n
 And it is known that there is a playable word on the Scrabble board:
     --t--